Skip to main content

 Artemis II launch window opens in February

-CAPE CANAVERAL, Fla. – In just a matter of hours, the high bay doors of the Vehicle Assembly Building will open, and NASA plans to roll out its largest, most powerful rocket ever towards its launch pad.
+CAPE CANAVERAL, Fla. – NASA completed the roll out of its largest, most powerful rocket ever to its launch pad on Saturday.

 Artemis II will be the first mission in NASA’s moon program to have astronauts riding on the 322-foot Space Launch System.